Democrats 66: Name and logo

+Structure

 The highest organ of the D66 is the General Assembly, in which every member can participate.
 It convenes multiple times per year.
 It appoints the party board and has the last say over the party program.
 The party list, including the party's parliamentary leader, for the Senate, House of Representatives, European Parliament candidates are elected directly by the members.
 The party has between 250 and 300 branches all over the Netherlands.